Zunding/Zunding.github.io/_pages/miscellaneous.md

 Financial Research
 ======
-Previously, I used machine learning, especially LSTM to predict of S&P 500 index in 2019.
+Previously, I used machine learning, especially LSTM to predict S&P 500 index in 2019.
 [Here](https://github.com/Zunding/S-P-500-Index-Prediction) are the code and details for the work.
 I planned to write a paper this year with the work.

 Also, I attended CQA financial competition in the second year of my Ph.D. and we made the second turn of the competition.